 The bones in the church were 800 years old, and there’s even a bone chandelier and bone coat of arms.
-Unfortunately the church is subsiding, so these bones may go to museum in future.
+Unfortunately the church is subsiding, so these bones may go to a museum in future.
 It was an amazing place, and later it was crowded with visitors.

 We visited another UNESCO-listed church and climbed up a pretty spiral staircase to the roof.
 Then we cycled along the small stream and railway track into the old town of Kutna Hora.
-It was a beautiful peaceful ride.
+It was a beautiful, peaceful ride.

 We visited St Barbara’s Cathedral, and went up to the top to see the organ on the back.
 There are hundreds, maybe thousands, of pipes, some as big as chimneys, some as small as chopsticks, fascinating to see up close, as we could look down on them.
-We found the ancient well and the town centre then cycled back to the campervan, along the stream and under the shady trees.
+We found the ancient well and the town centre, then cycled back to the campervan, along the stream and under the shady trees.
 We enjoyed our ride so much.